-Oceanic whitetip shark (Carcharhinus longimanus ) Oceanic whitetip sharks in the wcpo were most recently assessd in 2012 (SC8) and at that time there was sufficent dat to support an assessment for the period 1995- 2009.
+Oceanic whitetip shark (Carcharhinus longimanus ).
+Oceanic whitetip sharks in the WCPO were most recently assessed in 2012 (SC8) and at that time there was sufficient data to support an assessment for the period 1995- 2009.
 In recent years longline observer coverage has dropped in the WCPO as observers have moved to purse seine vessels.
 At the same time increased reporting by species in the operational level logsheets has increased.
-It is unclear as to what the effect of these changes in data availablity would have on a stock assessment, but given the unequiviocal stock status advice based on the last assessment, another assessment si s likely not a priority.
+It is unclear as to what the effect of these changes in data availability would have on a stock assessment, but given the exceptionally poor stock status based on the last assessment, another assessment is likely not to result in a significant change to stock status, so delaying a new assessment would be prudent.

-Silky shark (Carcharhinus falciformis ) Silky sharks in the wcpo were most recently assessd in 2013 (SC9) and similar to oceanic whitetip, at that time there was sufficent data to support an assessment for the period 1995- 2009.
-In recent years longline observer coverage has dropped in the WCPO as observers have moved to purse seine vessels.
+Silky shark (Carcharhinus falciformis ).
+Silky sharks in the WCPO were most recently assessed in 2013 (SC9) and similar to oceanic whitetip, at that time there were sufficient data to support an assessment for the period 1995- 2009.
+In recent years longline observer coverage has dropped in the WCPO as observers moved to purse seine vessels.
 At the same time increased reporting by species in the operational level logsheets has increased.
-It is unclear as to what the effect of these changes in data availablity would have on a stock assessment, hoverver silky sharks continue to be the most commonly observed shark it region 3 for both longline and purse seine, as well as in region 4 for purse seine.
-These factors indicate that a stock assessment of silky sharks is feasabile.
+It is unclear as to what the effect of these changes in data availability would have on a stock assessment, however silky sharks continue to be the most commonly observed shark it region 3 for both longline and purse seine, as well as in region 4 for purse seine.
+These factors indicate that a stock assessment of silky sharks is feasible.

-Thresher shark ( Alopias superciliousus, vulpinus, & pelagicus) Thresher sharks are mainly present in the longline observer data in region 4 and even then are represented by three species, or often identified only as 'Thresher'.
+Thresher shark ( Alopias superciliousus, A. vulpinus, & A. pelagicus).
+Thresher sharks are mainly present in the longline observer data in region 4 and even then are represented by three species, or often identified only as 'Thresher'.
 Catch rate analysis by species is constrained by limited data in space and time and would be better performed by species but was constrained due to limited data and produced no clear trends for the group.
-A limited stock assessment for all combined species is possible, though the results would be difficult to interpret on a species specific level.
+A limited stock assessment for all combined species is possible, though the results would be difficult to interpret on a species specific level, and therefore would have limited ability to inform management decisions.

-Hammerhead Sharks ( Sphyrna mokarran, lewini, zygaena & Eusphyra blochii) Observations of hammerhead sharks are virtually non existant in the purse seine database and mainly limited to regions 3 and 5 in the longline database.
-Further complicating the analysis of the hammerhead shark species complex is that more than ha of the observations in the study period (1995-2014) were not to species but rather to a generic 'hammerhead' category.
-A stock assmessment for this species is not feasible given the current data.
+Hammerhead Sharks ( Sphyrna mokarran, lewini, zygaena & Eusphyra blochii).
+Observations of hammerhead sharks are virtually non-existent in the purse seine database and mainly limited to regions 3 and 5 in the longline database.
+Further complicating the analysis is that more than half of the observations in the study period (1995-2014) were recorded as generic 'hammerhead' category.
+A stock assessment for this species is not feasible given the current data.

-Porbeagle Sharks ( Lamna nasus) Porbeagle sharks are generally considered a wide ranging oceanic species, in the Pacifc they are distriuted throughout the southern temperate and cold waters.
-Observed catches of porbeagle sharks are mainly limted to the Austrailan and New Zealand EEZ, however other data does exist, such as operational logsheet data and potentially observer data from the CCSBT.
-Given the current SPC data holinds limited analysis for the WCPO would be feasable.
+Porbeagle Sharks ( Lamna nasus).
+Porbeagle sharks are generally considered a wide ranging oceanic species, in the Pacific they are distributed throughout the southern temperate and cold waters.
+Observed catch of porbeagle sharks are mainly limited to the Australian and New Zealand EEZs, however, other data do exist, such as operational logsheet data and potentially observer data from the CCSBT.
+Given the current SPC data holdings limited analysis for the WCPO would be feasible, but it is likely that other organisations could undertake a Southern Ocean wide assessment.

-Whale Shark ( Rhincodon typus) Whale sharks are generally observed only in the purse seine fishery, and rarely given the amount of efiort.
-A formal stock assessment for them is not possible, as there was not enough data to include them in this indicators paper.
+Whale Shark ( Rhincodon typus).
+Whale sharks are observed in small numbers in the purse seine fishery, however, large data gaps exist from some key areas.
+A formal stock assessment for them is unlikely to be successful at this time, however, with prolonged and complete observer coverage one may become possible in future.

 8 Impact of Recent Shark Management Measures